Sifat-Ahmed/Pytorch-Binary-Classification/README.md

 ```
 ```
 resize = True                       ## By deafult the images will be resized.
 If it's false,
-                                    ## then model will be trained on default size of the images
+                                    ## then the model will be trained on default size of the images
                                     ## and the dataset should not contain images of inconsistent size
 ```
 ```